nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list employees
+1. User requests to list employees.
-2. HRConnect shows a list of employees with their ids
+2. HRConnect shows a list of employees with their ids.
-3. User requests to delete a specific employee in the list by their id
+3. User requests to delete a specific employee in the list by their id.
-4. HRConnect deletes the person
+4. HRConnect deletes the person.

    Use case ends.